Tamara Belt, Landscape Committee Chair

 Jennifer earned a BFA in Applied Media Arts/Photography and a Masters in Communication Studies from Edinboro University of Pennsylvania.
 View Jennifer’s portfolio here.

-Christine Powell, Volunteer Gardener Co-coordinator
+Christine Powell, Volunteer Landscape Team Coordinator

 Chris has been involved with the Tregaron Conservancy since returning to DC in 2017.
 Before she moved to Nebraska to live on the prairie for a few years, she used to walk around the edges of the property, which was overgrown and rundown.
 When she returned to DC, she was amazed at the restoration that was happening and knew immediately she wanted to get involved.
 Now, Chris helps coordinate the on-the-ground work of the volunteer gardeners.

-Chris retired a year ago as Chief of Staff of the National Park Service, which gave her more time to devote to Tregaron and her other volunteer endeavors.
+Chris retired as Chief of Staff of the National Park Service, which gave her more time to devote to Tregaron and her other volunteer endeavors.
 She has been a docent at the U.S. Botanic Garden for a decade, leading tours for the public and assisting with events.
 She is Board Chair of a small nonprofit animal welfare organization headquartered in Kabul, Afghanistan, and also tutors writing to adult immigrants through the Washington English Center.
 She serves on a Board committee for the Audubon Naturalist Society and is a member of their creek monitoring team.

 Chris lives with her husband Bern and sister Bess, who are also Tregaron volunteers.